Compressed Air and Compressed Air Equipment

 Safety and Health Programs

 The example workplace self-inspection checklist addresses the safety precautions regarding the use of compressors and compressed air in the workplace.
 Related programs on hazard communication, respiratory protection and PPE and hazard analysis can be made site-specific to meet the employer's needs.
+Other example safety and health programs are available for employers to download and adapt to their specific conditions.

 Training and Outreach Services